1

 Adjust Showing Times According to Tenant’s Schedule

-California and local governments have laws regarding showing times for occupied property.
-You should set showings based on these laws while considering your tenant’s schedule.
-You don’t want to inconvenience them further, especially if they have already agreed to move out.
+States and local governments have laws regarding showing times for occupied property.
+You should set showings based on these laws while considering your tenant's schedule.
+You don't want to inconvenience them further, especially if they have already agreed to move out.

-Ask the Tenant to Be out During Showings
+Ask the Tenant to be Out During Showings

 It would be awkward for a buyer to be followed around by a tenant as they explore the property.
 To avoid this, incentivize the tenant to leave the rental property during showing hours.
 Give them a gift card to a café or have the tenant stay in a nice hotel if you have multiple showings in a day.